 Potassium broth is best sipped warm like tea.
 It is an incredible rejuvenator!
 When a tablespoon of liquid whey is stirred into each cup, it assists digestion and absorption of the copious amounts of potassium and other minerals present in the broth.
 The liquid whey also adds enzymes and probiotics.

 Potassium broth is an excellent present to bring to a dear friend after she’s had a baby.
 It is also a wonderful tonic for someone who has recently had surgery or suffered an extended illness.

 I’m often asked what is the best thing to bring to a relative in the hospital.
 Without a doubt, homemade soups and Potassium broth in a thermos top the list!
 It is easy to load up a small cooler with 3 or or more thermoses for the days’ meals.
-Liquids stay warm in a thermos for many hours and I have not found a nurse that objects to a cooler by a patient’s bedside.
+Liquids stay warm in a thermos for many hours.
+I have not found a nurse that objects to a small cooler by a patient’s bedside.